 What is the Religious Education Credentialing Program?

 The Religious Education Credentialing Program serves to promote professional development, standards, mentoring, accountability, and recognition.
 The program encourages in-depth study and requires demonstrated competency in the many facets of lifespan religious education, primarily through the development of a portfolio.
 Three levels are available: Associate, Credentialed, and Master, and it is intended for religious education professionals who serve Unitarian Universalist congregations or the Unitarian Universalist Association (UUA).
+More details about program requirements and each of the levels can be found in the Program Plan.

 What Are the Costs of the Program?